felipesoarws/god-of-war-ragnarok-landing-page/README.md

 # God of War: Ragnarok || Landing Page
-Landing page of the new game: God of War: Ragnarök
+Landing page of the new game God of War: Ragnarök